JWT Decoder

 Features

-- Decode JWT header and payload
+- Decode JWT header and payload instantly

-- View expiration status with color coding
+- View token expiration status in real-time

 - Works entirely in your browser - no data is sent to any server